-El Dorado County Substance Use Disorder (SUD) Services offer a variety of services.
-Those services include:
+El Dorado County Substance Use Disorder (SUD) Services offers the following services:

 El Dorado County residents enrolled in Medi-Cal are eligible to receive substance use services.
 For more information regarding Medi-Cal enrollment and eligibility requirements, please visit the El Dorado County Social Services page.
 For more information regarding your Medi-Cal benefits relating to substance use treatment, please review the Beneficiary Handbook.

 When people call or are referred to SUDS and found to be eligible for services during the phone screening, the first service provided is an assessment of the impact of alcohol and drugs on their life.
 The assessment may take place at the County office or at the contracted treatment provider location.